PlatformStories/circular-tank-detector/README.md

 The task does the following:

 + Computes a max-tree structure of the input image.
-+ Filters based on defined size and shape constraints that are characteristic of tanks, to produce candidate bounding boxes.
++ Filters based on defined size and shape constraints that are characteristic of circular tanks to produce candidate bounding boxes.
-+ Chips out the candidates from the pan-sharpened image and feeds them to a Keras model, which classifies each candidate as 'Tank' or 'Other'.
++ Chips out the candidates from the pan-sharpened image and feeds them to a Keras model, which classifies each candidate as 'tank' or 'other'.
 If a model is not provided as input, the task uses a default model built into the container.

 ## Inputs